kupehtci/DOCUMENTATION/VELERO/VELERO - Azure Configuration.md

 This properties need to be configured in the terraform file:

+* Keep `velero` as namespace for this helm release.
+In case of changing it, take a look into how to configure Velero CLI default namespace in the `namespace` section of this documentation.

-* BackupStorageLocation Storage account must be the name of the storage account that velero will use to store the backups data.
+* **BackupStorageLocation** Storage account must be the name of the storage account that velero will use to store the backups data.
 This value can be hard-coded or get it via data resource.

 ```hcl
 set {